Read on for how to clean surface stains from antique furniture. Christian | Adobe Stock

 “The finish is most likely a varnish or lacquer, and what’s happened is that the petroleum-based fragrance has amalgamated with the surface of the finish and caused it to lose its sheen,” he continues.
 “This can be easily resolved by using a very fine polishing compound, like a white automotive polish such as Turtle Wax Ice, and then a cream polish to bring back the luster.”

 Okay, then.
-Cream polishes recommended by Imperati: “Weiman, Guardsman, or Oz, as in The Wizard of [by Behlen].
+Cream polishes recommended by Imperati to help clean and shine: “Weiman, Guardsman, or Oz, as in The Wizard of [by Behlen].
 Anyone who has good furniture should have those in their repertoire to keep it cleaned and polished.”
 All three can be found in many supermarkets and hardware stores, he adds.
 Or, you can buy them online.
-The 8-ounce size of Oz or Weiman costs about $6; 16 ounces of Guardsman (which comes in “wood scent”) runs about $7.
+The 8-ounce size of Oz or Weiman costs about $59; 16 ounces of Guardsman (which comes in “wood scent”) runs about $12.

 Imperati’s shop handles refinishing or repairing everything from a precious antique to “a folding chair from Ikea,” he says.
 If you want something stripped, but prefer to refinish it yourself, he’ll tell you how to do it properly.
 If you have a piece of furniture in distress, e-mail photos to his website and he’ll make an assessment for you.
 For free?
 “Sure,” he cheerfully replies.
 “I gave up on making money doing this years ago.
 I’ve become philanthropic.”
 He also recanes chairs, and can sandblast and repaint your metal patio furniture.
 Visit his website and listen to Scott Joplin’s “Weeping Willow Rag” as you browse.

 Full disclosure: The naughty dog, blotchy desk, and damp-cloth-wielding husband are all mine.
-The happy ending: I bought the polishing compound and some Guardsman, followed Step 1, and my desk looks lovely again
+The happy ending: I bought the polishing compound and some Guardsman, followed step one, and my desk looks lovely again.